 What to See in Gracia

-When looking at a map of the Gracia neighborhood, one name might jump out at you immediately:Â Park Guell.
-That's right: GaudÃ's whimsical fairytale park calls Gracia home!
-It's a stop on many a Barcelona itinerary, and a great place to take young kids.
-However, it's hardly the be-all-end-all of things to see and do in Gracia.
+When looking at a map of the Gracia neighborhood, one name might jump out at you: Park Güell.
+That's right: Gaudí's whimsical fairytale park calls Gracia home!
+It's a stop on many Barcelona itineraries and a great place to take young kids.
+However, it's far from the only thing to see in Gracia.

 In the interest of responsible travel, expand your horizons beyond Gracia's most famous attraction and you'll see that this gorgeous area has so much more to offer.
-The most rewarding way to experience Gracia is by acting like a local—not like a tourist.
+The most rewarding way to experience Gracia is by acting like a local—not a tourist.

 And what would a local do?

-One of my all-time favorite ways to experience local life in Spain is also one of the simplest: sitting outside on a sunny terrace enjoying coffee and a good book, or drinks with friends.
+One of my all-time favorite ways to experience local life in Spain is also one of the simplest: sitting outside on a sunny terrace enjoying coffee and a good book or drinks with friends.
 Luckily, Gracia is teeming with picturesque plazas where you can do just that.

-Plaça de la Vila de Gracia is a history buff's dream come true—it was the original town square back in Gracia's humble village days (the old town hall still stands!), and remains a thriving center of local life even today.
-Another great option is Plaça de la Virreina, home to the historic Sant Joan church and plenty of great bars and cafes.
-Finally, Plaça del Sol is perfect for visitors seeking out Barcelona's iconic nightlife right here in Gracia.
+Plaça de la Vila de Gracia is a history buff's dream come true—it was the original town square back in Gracia's humble village days (the old town hall still stands!) and remains a thriving center of local life even today.

 To stretch your legs, head to Carrer Verdi for a stroll.
 This lush, green avenue exemplifies the heart and soul of Gracia.
-Rustic Catalan taverns stand alongside eclectic immigrant eateries, and it's a great place to do some shopping as well (but more on that in a bit!).
-If you're getting tired, pop into Cine Verdi to see a show—this funky theater shows everything from Hollywood blockbusters to independent art house films, all in their original language with subtitles in Spanish.
+Rustic Catalan taverns stand alongside eclectic international eateries, and it's a great place to do some shopping as well (but more on that in a bit!).

 Can't make it to the party?
 No worries—check it out for yourself in the video below as Devour Barcelona takes you inside this exciting event.